 Arizona’s bankruptcy exemptions do protect most household goods, clothing, tools used for work.
 They also protect many kinds of retirement accounts and benefits including workers’ compensation benefits, disability benefits, and welfare benefits.

 Arizona Bankruptcy Lawyer Cost

-Folks filing a Chapter 7 bankruptcy in Arizona with the help of an attorney typically pay a flat fee for the entire representation.
-The cost of a bankruptcy lawyer ranges from $750 to $1,500 for a standard case, though depending on how complex your financial situation is, may be more.
-The best way to find out how much your Arizona bankruptcy would cost is to take advantage of the free consultation offered by a lot of Arizona attorneys.
+Folks filing a Chapter 7 bankruptcy in Arizona with the help of a bankruptcy attorney or a law firm typically pay a flat fee for the bankruptcy case.
+The cost of a bankruptcy lawyer ranges from $750 to $1,500 for a standard Chapter 7 case.
+If your financial situation is complex, it could be more.
+Many bankruptcy attorneys offer free consultations.
+Take advantage of this!
+Not only can you find out how much the attorney charges, but you can also see if they’re the right choice for you.

 Arizona Legal Aid Organizations

-In addition to the Court’s Self-Help Center providing a lot of guidance for folks considering bankruptcy as an option, Arizona legal aid organizations are available to assist you if you feel more comfortable speaking to someone face-to-face but cannot afford an attorney.
-Arizona’s Community Legal Services has offices in several locations across the state and routinely advises low-income Arizonans filing a Chapter 7 bankruptcy in Arizona.
+Arizona’s Community Legal Services has offices in several locations across the state and routinely advises low-income Arizonans filing Chapter 7 bankruptcies in Arizona.
 Additionally, Southern Arizona Legal Aid serves the nine southern counties in Arizona.